christineywang/cf-ui-extensions/README.md

 The command is:
 `cd <yourFolder>`

-Once you are in the extension folder, run this command:
+Once you are in the extension folder, run this command to make sure you have all the dependencies of the extension on your computer:
+`npm install`

+Dependencies are other packages in npm that this project uses.
+In our case, this project contains the `contentful-extension-cli` dependency.

+Next, run this command:
 `make create`

 And this: